Georgia

 2

 At the highest level, Georgia’s state-wide QRIS requires that administrators hold a bachelor’s degree.
 State pre-K programs located in public schools require that administrators have a P-12 certificate; however, directors of community-based child care programs do not have administrator preservice requirements.
-Elementary principals are required to earn a master’s degree with pre-K coursework.
+Elementary principals are required to earn a master’s degree.
 Georgia does not offer a director credential or host any leadership academies for early childhood administrators.

 Interesting Facts: Georgia